TruLie13/JSType/README.md

 - [ ] Add type check for component props
 - [ ] Add type check for local imports
 - [x] Convert to package so it can be installed globally with npm
-- [ ] Memory Management - garbage colleting
+- [ ] Memory Management - garbage collecting